-- 1. Ensure compliance with the Council recommendation of 10 March 2015 under the excessive deficit procedure.
-Thereafter, pursue fiscal policy in line with the requirements of the preventive arm of the Stability and Growth Pact, which translates into a substantial fiscal effort for 2018.
-When taking policy action, consideration should be given to achieving a fiscal stance that contributes to both strengthening the ongoing recovery and ensuring the sustainability of France's public finances.
+- Ensure compliance with the Council recommendation of 10 March 2015 under the excessive deficit procedure.
+Pursue a substantial fiscal effort in 2018 in line with the requirements of the preventive arm of the Stability and Growth Pact, taking into account the need to strengthen the ongoing recovery and to ensure the sustainability of France's public finances.
 Comprehensively review expenditure items with the aim to make efficiency gains that translate into expenditure savings. - 2.
-Consolidate the measures reducing the cost of labour to maximise their efficiency in a budget neutral manner and in order to scale up their effects on employment and investment.
-Broaden the overall tax base and take further action to implement the planned decrease in the corporate income statutory rate. - 3.
-Improve the access to the labour market for jobseekers, notably the less qualified workers and people with a migrant background, including by revising the system of vocational education and training.
-Ensure that minimum wage developments are consistent with job creation and competitiveness. - 4.
-Further reduce the regulatory burden for firms, including by pursuing the simplification programme.
-Continue to lift barriers to competition in the services sector, including in business services and regulated professions.
-Simplify and improve the efficiency of public support schemes for innovation.
+Consolidate the measures reducing the cost of labour to maximise their efficiency in a budgetneutral manner and in order to scale up their effects on employment and investment.
+Broaden the overall tax base and take further action to implement the planned decrease in the statutory corporate-income rate. - 3.
+Improve access to the labour market for jobseekers, in particular less-qualified workers and people with a migrant background, including by revising the system of vocational education and training.
+Ensure that minimum wage developments are consistent with job creation and competitiveness.